Table of Contents

 And after the Google Sheets is triggered, the data will be sent to the Spreadsheet, creating a new row under the column NAME.

-Update a row in a sheet
+✏️ Update a Row in a Sheet

-â‘ Search for a value collected by Landbot (REFERENCE COLUMN): Start by checking if a value saved in a Landbot field exists in a specific column of your Google Spreadsheet.
+Start by checking if a value saved in a Landbot field exists in a specific column (REFERENCE COLUMN) of your Google Spreadsheet.

 (for example, search for the field @name in the column NAME).

-This step tells the spreadsheet where to begin searching.
+This step tells the spreadsheet where to start searching.
 Once the value is found, Google Sheets will look from left to right across the same row (not down the column) to locate or update the related data.

 (for example: update the EMAIL column using the field @email).